ellahin/meshtastic-getting-started/docs/batteries.md

 It doesn't matter if it's your first time or your hundredth time, you always need to check the polarities when plugging in batteries.
 Different revisions of the same device or different purchases of the same battery can have different wires connected to the same plugs.
 Before plugging in a battery triple check which connectors are positive and negative on both the battery and device.
-If you cross the positive and negative in a best case senario your device is dead, at a worse case senario your battery can catch on fire.
+If you cross the positive and negative in a best case scenario your device is dead, at a worse case scenario your battery can catch on fire.

 This cannot be stated enough **CHECK THE POLARITY**.

-## Check for protection cirtcuts
+## Check for protection circuits
 If you are sourcing Li-ion or Lipo batteries not all of them have protection circuits.
 It is highly recommended that you purchase batteries with overcharge/discharge and anti-short circuit protection.
 This will protect you and your devices if you make any mistakes.